Square Miles: 689 (including Navy Base and Tyndall AFB)

 All Bay County Commission-governed offices, as well as the Commission Chambers, are located at the 11th Street site with the exception of Emergency Services, Parks and Recreation, Utility Services, the Solid Waste Division, Mosquito Control and Fleet Maintenance.
 The Center is also home to the offices of the Property Appraiser, Supervisor of Elections, Tax Collector and Division of Motor Vehicles, U.S. Congressman Neal Dunn and State Senator George Gainer.

-Over 37,500 residents call Panama City home.
+More than 32,000 residents call Panama City home.
 The largest city between Pensacola and Tallahassee on the Florida Panhandle is located on the shores of St. Andrews Bay.
-Panama City retains the charm and beauty of a sleepy fishing village while still enjoying the amenities of a busy metropolis.
+Panama City retains the charm and beauty of a sleepy fishing village, while still enjoying the amenities of a busy metropolis.

-With over 200 acres dedicated to leisure activities, Panama City features two walking parks, a large sports complex, seven waterfront parks and eight clubhouses available for meetings, parties and family events.
-With many miles of waterfront and over 350 boat slips at two municipal marinas, Panama City is a boater’s paradise.
+With more than 200 acres dedicated to leisure activities, Panama City features two walking parks, a large sports complex, a dog park, seven waterfront parks and eight clubhouses available for meetings, parties and family events.
+With many miles of waterfront, Panama City is a boater’s paradise.

 Downtown Panama City serves as the area’s art and theater district, anchored by the Martin Theatre and the Marina Civic Center.
-These venues host varied events ranging from local talent to national touring events and big name acts.
-Downtown is also home to the Panama City Center for the Arts, and several private galleries, including the Paul Brent Gallery.
+These venues host varied events ranging from local talent to national touring events and notable acts.
+Downtown is also home to the Panama City Center for the Arts and several private galleries, including the Paul Brent Gallery.

 In addition to the Downtown area, Panama City encompasses a number of wonderful neighborhoods each with their own distinct character: Forest Park, Glenwood, the Cove, St. Andrews, and Millville are just a few.
-Many companies and major employers make their headquarters or major facilities in Panama City, including WestRock, Kraton Chemical, Eastern Shipbuilding, Berg Steel Pipe Corp., Jellyfish Health, and Nanthealth.
-Panama City is dedicated to educating the next generation of skilled employees through its high-achieving public schools, numerous private schools and charter academies, Gulf Coast State College and Florida State University’s Panama City campus, which are all conveniently located within our city limits.
+Many companies and major employers make their headquarters or major facilities in Panama City, including WestRock, Kraton Chemical, Eastern Shipbuilding, Berg Steel Pipe Corp., Jellyfish Health, and NantHealth to name a few.
+Panama City is dedicated to educating the next generation of skilled employees through its high-achieving public schools, numerous private schools and charter academies, Gulf Coast State College and Florida State University’s Panama City campus and Troy University’s Panama City campus which are all conveniently located within city limits.

-In 2014, the residents of Panama City approved a 5% tourist development tax applied to short-term accommodations within the city limits.
-The Panama City Community Development Council will be responsible for promoting and marketing the city as a destination to tourists and business travelers, as well as bringing about improvements to the area to support these travelers and the community.
+The Panama City Community Development Council promotes and markets the city as a destination to tourists and business travelers, as well as bringing about improvements to the area to support these travelers and the community.

-In addition to its status as the seat of Bay County, Panama City is served by five hospitals, diverse shopping, acclaimed restaurants and the kind of Southern hospitality that makes our city a great place to visit as well as the best place to live, work and play.
+In addition to its status as the seat of Bay County, Panama City is served by five hospitals, diverse shopping, acclaimed restaurants and the kind of Southern hospitality that makes our city “The Great Place” as well as the best place to live, work and play.

 Square Miles: 35.21